 BAR-based strategy

 As we said, BAR is a flexible rate adjusted to market conditions.
-Theoretically, it can be changed daily and react on the slightest variations in demand, but such agility is hard to achieve without a modern revenue management system and other technologies in place.
+Theoretically, it can be changed daily and react to the slightest variations in demand, but such agility is hard to achieve without a modern revenue management system and other technologies in place.

-Since many hotels still set their prices manually, they only leverage a limited number of BARs choosing among three or four base rates.
+Since many hotels still set their prices manually, they leverage only a limited number of BARs, choosing among three or four base rates.

-• BAR 1 ($120) for weekdays
+- BAR 1 ($120) for weekdays

-• BAR 2 ($170) for weekends and holidays
+- BAR 2 ($170) for weekends and holidays

-• BAR 3 ($230) for special events (festivals, concerts)
+- BAR 3 ($230) for special events (festivals, concerts)

 Open pricing

-Open pricing allows hotels to adjust the price of each room, package, or service separately, and discounts can also vary widely, say from 5 percent to 80 percent, depending on demand and readiness to pay.
+Open pricing strategy allows hotels to adjust the price of each room, package, or service separately, and discounts can also vary widely, say from 5 percent to 80 percent, depending on demand and willingness to pay.
 If guests are not prepared to book at $75 per night, why not offer $70 or $65?
 And if demand is at a standstill, selling suites at $50 per night might be better than leaving them empty.

 This approach also allows for personalized pricing.
 For example, a business traveler might qualify for a corporate rate, but offering an extra discount could strengthen loyalty if it's his third stay.